evanx/refetcher/README.md

 ```
 where in-flight requests are pushed to the `busy` queue.

 Note that only after the `popTimeout` on the blocking pop on the request queue, we will retry an earlier request from the retry queue.
+Therefor retries have a lesser priority than new requests, and are somewhat delayed.

 Then it will retrieve the `url` from the hashes for this request `id`
 ```javascript